154 San Diego Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Marine Corps

-25. What animal-based service, founded in 2013 in San Diego, allows Vets and patients to connect directly through their app?
-Their first law is to improv the lives of any “Pet” as much as possible.
+36. What animal based service, founded in 2013 in San Diego, CA, allows for Vets and patients to connect directly through their app?
+Their first law is to improve the lives of any “Pet” as much as possible.

 Answer: PetDesk

-26. A statue and monument in San Diego commemorate what Iberian explorer, the first European to explore the California coast?
+37. A statue and monument in San Diego commemorates what Iberian explorer, the first European to explore the California coast?
 This man with a “C” name was born in Spain and made his voyage in the 16th century.

 Answer: Juan Cabrillo